atanisoft/ESP32CommandStation/building-esp32cs.md

 ---

 # Building the ESP32 Command Station code
-Building the ESP32 Command Station code is only possible by using PlatformIO IDE which can be installed from http://platformio.org/platformio-ide.
+Building the ESP32 Command Station code is current only possible by using PlatformIO IDE which can be installed from http://platformio.org/platformio-ide.
 When installing PlatformIO IDE be sure to add Python to the default path (if prompted).
 Using [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/) does not make that much of a difference in compilation/usage of the included PlatformIO project file.
 Currently all development and testing is conducted with [Visual Studio Code](https://code.visualstudio.com/).

+## Configurable Modules
 The ESP32 Command Station consists of multiple modules, most of which are optional.
 The list below covers the various modules:

 | Module | Description |